microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementpolicyrule-update.md

 ## Examples

-### Example 1: Update a rule defined for a policy for PIM for Azure AD roles
+### Example 1: Update a rule defined for a policy in PIM for Azure AD roles

 #### Request